AlexandriaDAO/core/scripts/whitepaper.md

   - In this way the LibModule is built already for you, with a nice economic model that just works out of the box.
   - Of course people could fork this, and go do their own version, but in doing so they'll circumvent the economic model, loose network effects, and have to start from scratch in making their own building blocks.

+### Internet of Books
+conclusion.
+(and perhaps the OG inspiration section with some modifications, or maybe not.
+I just personally like it.
+Maybe we scratch that whitepaper though, as the stuff isn't even that relevant anymore.)